Olanetsoft/Olanetsoft/README.md

 ### Hi there 👋

 I'm a Software developer passionate about writting code that solves humman problem.
-Aside writting codes, i write articles here [Blog](https://idrisolubisi.com/blog "My Blog") and also contribute to open source.
+Aside writting codes, i write articles [Here](https://idrisolubisi.com/blog "My Blog") and also contribute to open source.

 - 👯 I’m looking to collaborate on more open source projects